| In May 1837, Grandison

 In February 1837

-Samuel D. Rounds, acting on Newell's behalf, filed a complaint against
+Samuel D. Rounds, acting on Newell's behalf, files a complaint against

 Joseph Smith and Sidney Rigdon for illegally purchasing the Monroe, Michigan